-Covid 19 coronavirus: NZ's sixteenth straight day of no new cases
+Covid 19 coronavirus: NZ's 16th straight day of no new cases

 One person continues to be an active case of the virus, an Auckland woman aged in her 50s.

-The number of recovered cases is unchanged at 1481 with one case remaining active.
+The number of recovered cases is unchanged at 1481.

 The death toll is unchanged at 22.